lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_byok.md

        ```
        {:screen}

-       where the instance ID is the string following the final `::` in the CRN, `7mnxxxo8-91xx-23px-q4rs-xxtuv5w6xxx7`.
+       where the instance ID is the string that follows the final `::` in the CRN, `7mnxxxo8-91xx-23px-q4rs-xxtuv5w6xxx7`.

     4. List the available keys and their associated CRNs within your desired {{site.data.keyword.keymanagementserviceshort}} service instance by running the following command:
        ```